blakehaswell/FIR-Long-Briefs/Turning/turning.md

 By the end of this brief you should be able to:

-*   Lift (describe? explain?) the forces acting on an aeroplane during a turn
+*   Describe the forces acting on an aeroplane during a turn
 *   Describe the relationship between angle of bank, airspeed, rate of turn, and radius of turn
 *   Explain the cause of adverse yaw and how to counter it
 *   Describe the overbank and underbank tendencies